Notice of Pre-AIA or AIA Status

 In response to Applicant's argument on page 12 pertaining to “As discussed above, independent Claims 14 and 15 have been amended to include similar recitations to the highlighted recitations of Claim 1.
 Accordingly, Applicant respectfully submits that independent Claims 14 and 15 and the claims that depend therefrom, if any, are patentable over the cited combination for at least the reasons discussed above with respect to Claim 1.”.
 The Examiner respectfully disagrees.

-Similar response to independent claims 14 and 15 as the response to independent claim 1 above.
+Similar response to the arguments of independent claims 14 and 15 as the response above to the arguments of independent claim 1.

 Claim Rejections - 35 USC § 103